Xilinx/Applications/webp/README.md

 * Color Profile: It may have an embedded ICC profile.

-## Software and System Requirement
+## Software and system requirements
 The following packages are required to run this application:
 * Xilinx SDAccel 2017.1
 * GCC 6.x